rachanamule/Housing_Data/README.md

 ## Overview of the Analysis

-### Backgroung
+### Background

-Our machine model will learn to tell us using 5 factors when the housing market will boom or bust.
-Inputs: Home value forecast, Zillow Observed Rent Index (ZORI), Median Sale Price:, Median List Price, Price Cuts
+Our machine model will learn to tell us when the housing market will boom or bust by using 5 factors.
-Which factor is weighed how much? equally
+Inputs: Home value forecast, Zillow Observed Rent Index (ZORI), Median Sale Price, Median List Price, and Price Cuts Which factor is weighed how much?
+Equally
 How many layers?
 1 layer
 Predicts busts and booms
 Most of these start going down, bust